ros-industrial/industrial_ci/doc/index.rst

 To start using CI config stored in this repo
 --------------------------------------------------

-With the following few short steps, you can start in your client repository using CI configurations stored in here (`industrial_ci` repository).
+With the following few short steps, you can start in your client repository using `industrial_ci` scripts.

 1. Don't forget to activate CI for your repository.

 - For Travis CI and GitHub, you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER (replace capital with your value).

-2. In `CI config <#terminology>`_ file in your client repo, add a sentence `git clone https://github.com/ros-industrial/industrial_ci.git .ci_config`, like below:
+2. In `CI config <#terminology>`_ file in your client repo, add a sentence `git clone https://github.com/ros-industrial/industrial_ci.git .inductrial_ci`, like below:
 ::

   install:
-    - git clone https://github.com/ros-industrial/industrial_ci.git .ci_config
+    - git clone https://github.com/ros-industrial/industrial_ci.git .industrial_ci
   script:
-    - .ci_config/travis.sh
+    - .industrial_ci/travis.sh

-* Note that `.ci_config` is the required name of the cloned folder; it is hardcoded so you need to use this name.
+* Note: The name `.industrial_ci` is NO longer REQUIRED for the cloned folder starting version 0.3.2; you can pick any name (recommended practice to keep the folder hidden (by prepending ".").
 * Example of entire file `.travis.yml` can be found in `industrial_core/.travis.yml <https://github.com/ros-industrial/industrial_core/blob/indigo-devel/.travis.yml>`_.
 * A Gitlab CI config can be found in `.gitlab-ci.yml <https://github.com/ros-industrial/industrial_ci/blob/master/.gitlab-ci.yml>`_.